isacucho/FnMacAssistant/README.md

 <h2>Credits:</h2>
 <br>
 LrdSnow for the help with extracting the IPAs<br>
-jaykwimain for the inspiration to make this app. https://github.com/Drohy/FortniteMAC
+jaykwimain for the inspiration to make this app. https://github.com/Drohy/FortniteMAC<br>
+Rt-someone for creating FnMacTweak